Dosing and infusion

 Proper storage of VONVENDI

 Store VONVENDI at refrigerated temperature 2°C to 8°C (36°F to 46°F) or room temperature not to exceed 30°C (86°F).
 Do not freeze.
 Store VONVENDI in the original box and protect it from extreme exposure to light.
-Do not use beyond the expiration date printed on the VONVENDI vial label or carton.1
+Do not use beyond the expiration date printed on the VONVENDI vial label or carton.

-Additional infusion information1
+Additional infusion information

 Always follow the specific instructions given by your healthcare provider.
 The steps listed on this page are general guidelines for using VONVENDI.
 If you are unsure of the procedures, please call your healthcare provider before using.